-Utah Code §§ 23-19-1 and 23-20-3
+Utah Code §§ 23-19 and 23-20-3

 Obtaining a fishing license is the first step to fishing in Utah.
-If you're under the age of 12, you don't need a license to fish unless you want to fish with two poles or use a setline.
-If you're 12 years of age or older, you must buy a license before you can fish.
-This section provides information about the different licenses that are available.
+The type of license you should purchase depends on many variables: how old you are, how often you want to fish, where you want to fish and whether you're a Utah resident.
+(To determine if you are a resident, see the definition on page 67.)
+This section provides information about the different licenses and permits that are available.